gatement/lib_mqtt_ecli/README.md

 lib_mqtt_ecli
 =============

-An MQTT client library written with Erlang
+An MQTT client library written with Erlang.